kmuncie/shepherding-schedule/README.md

    - quarter: The quarter of the year when the meeting occurs.
    - year: The year when the meeting occurs.
    - completed: A boolean indicating whether the meeting has been completed.
+   - completedDate: A string representing the date when the meeting was marked complete (in ISO format).